-Cash-out with as little as $3 earned in the form of a gift card to various retailers, including CVS!
+Cash out with as little as $3 earned in the form of a gift card to various retailers, including CVS!

-3. Checkout 51
+CVS Checkout 51 Deals

 Checkout 51 will also have you scan your receipt to verify offers.
 Offers go live on Thursdays and expire the following Wednesday, so make sure to submit your receipts within that time frame.

-Once you have $20 you can cash out.
+Once you have $20, you can cash out.

-CVS rain checks don’t expire, which means you can stack it with a better coupon at a later date.
-Basically, you should hang on to that raincheck until a stackable coupon comes along for an even better deal.
+CVS rain checks don’t expire, which means you can stack them with a better coupon at a later date.
+Basically, you should hang on to that rain check until a stackable coupon comes along for an even better deal.

 22. CVS doesn’t price match or price adjust.